roqua/documentation/content/quby_v1/opencpu/usage.md

 ---
-title: OpenCPU - Usage in Quby
+title: Usage in Quby
 status: draft
+sort: -800
 ---

 Following example shows how to generate a `score` in Quby called `:auth_token`.
 This `score` contains an SHA1 hash